johnmahlon/johnmahlon.github.io/now.md

 # now
-_last updated Feb 24, 2024_
+_last updated Mar 24, 2024_

 ### Personal Life
-Looking forward to traveling to NYC and a watching a few IndyCar races in-person this year.
-Also, looking forward to hiking and camping.

-🏙️ 🏎️ 🏕️
+Becca and I had a great time in NYC.
+We visited a few museums, rode a lot of subways, and ate some delicious food!
+Up next we'll be seeing Bob Dylan and heading to the Indianapolis Motor Speedway to watch the Indy 500.

 ===

 ### Hobbies
+- Pickleball (started today, 3/24)
-- Music Production and Recording
+- Watching hockey, indycar, and soon baseball
-- Exploring cassettes; in the process of restoring a Sony Walkman FX45
-- Playing Call of Duty MW3

 ===